Contributing Gear Editor

 Our testing team for this guide is comprised of Steve Andrews, Nathan Lemin, and Rebecca Parsons.
 All three are experienced backpackers with hundreds of miles logged on the trail.
 We tested these all over the United States and Canada, from the Coast Mountains of British Columbia to the blooming desert on the Arizona Trail.
 With more testers spending more time with these backpacking tents, we re-ordered our picks with added context.
 We’re confident this list represents an excellent selection from the current backpacking tent market, but we’re always keeping an eye out for new innovations and updated tent models, so we’ll keep this guide updated to reflect any changes we see.

-We updated this guide in June and August of 2024.
+We updated this guide in June, August, and October of 2024.
 We re-ordered our list after more time spent with each backpacking tent.
 We also shifted some former picks from our Best Camping Tents guide that better fit this guide.
+We’re continuing to test new tents and updates to existing tents to keep this guide up to date and complete with the best backpacking tents on the market.

 Backpacking Tents Buyer’s Guide